bztsrc/qemu-raspi3/README.md

 kind of warranty in the hope that it will be useful.

 *IMPORTANT NOTE: Thanks to a good soul, this patch made it through to qemu mainline.
-As a consequence, sooner or later every qemu binary will support "-M raspi3", therefore these patches won't be needed any more.*
+As a consequence, sooner or later every qemu binary will support "-M raspi3", therefore these patches not needed any more.*

 Usage
 -----